-One characteristic of the VDI system is the need to indicate the toolholders for straightness when mounting them - a process that has spawned these popular acronyms for VDI…very difficult to indicate, or very dumb idea!
+One characteristic of the VDI system is the need to indicate the toolholders for straightness when mounting them.
+This process has spawned popular acronyms for VDI, like very difficult to indicate, or very dumb idea!

-Because of its design, and due to the likelihood that the tool will rotate out of position (around the centerline of the mounting shaft) when being mounted, most VDI holders have been equipped with a dial mechanism to assist the operator when installing the toolholder on the machine.
-It is worth pointing out that, although this additional step of indicating the holder straight will not only insure that drills and taps are on the same plane when entering the workpiece, but it also provides an additional level of accuracy and peace of mind that is not capable with BMT holders.
-With the BMT system, once the toolholder has been installed, and located securely by the alignment keys, the tool cannot be “tweaked-in” for increased accuracy if necessary….what you have is what you get!
+Because of its design, and due to the likelihood that the tool will rotate out of position —around the centerline of the mounting shaft — when being mounted, most VDI holders have been equipped with a dial mechanism to assist the operator when installing the toolholder on the machine.
+It is worth pointing out that this additional step of indicating the holder straight will not only ensure that drills and taps are on the same plane when entering the workpiece, but also provides an additional level of accuracy and peace of mind that is not capable with BMT holders.
+With the BMT system, once the toolholder has been installed and located securely by the alignment keys, the tool cannot be “tweaked-in” for increased accuracy if necessary.
+What you have is what you get!